achp-project/cultural-heritage/presentation/bhdc/speaker_notes.md

 ### RDF

 Graphs can be converted into *subject-predicate-object* RDF triples with the same `graph-comparator.py` function and new arguments.
+Here is the output in a Turtle format.

 ### Triple Store and SPARQL

-Eventually, these RDF triples can be stored in a triple store (like the Ariadne European infrastructure one) to be preserved over the long-term and queried through SPARQL.
+Eventually, these RDF triples will be stored in a triple store (like the Ariadne European infrastructure one) to be preserved over the long-term and queried through SPARQL.

 ## Perspectives

-* Persistency:
   - Our work builds on standards or iso-standards (CIDOC-CRM, RDF/SPARQL) embedded in Arches.
 Python and GitHub have so far provided the best framework for collaboration.
 By pooling our reference data, we facilitate the interoperability of our projects.
-  - However, if the semantic web is the desirable future of the web, as mentioned by Peter Norvik, semantic web compliancy for cultural heritage management is not the most common approach, especially in the Global South.
+  - However, if the semantic web is the desirable future of the web, as quoted by Peter Norvik, semantic web compliancy for cultural heritage management is not the most common approach, especially in the Global South.
-* Bringing closer cultural heritage data managers, stakeholders, and researchers
+* Bringing closer cultural heritage data managers, stakeholders, and researchers:
+  - By developping middleware tools, we aim to favor curation of data and help data producers to use our tools for data driven researches.
+This could directly benefits to the professionals having their fieldwork in the Global South.

+* Persistency:
+Our work relies on standards such as ISO standards (CIDOC-CRM, RDF/SPARQL) embedded in Arches.
+Python and GitHub have been the most effective framework for collaboration thus far.
+By consolidating our reference data, we enhance the interoperability of our projects.
+*However, while the semantic web is envisioned as the future of the web, according to Peter Norvik, achieving semantic web compliance for cultural heritage management is not the predominant approach, particularly in the Global South.*
+* Bringing Closer Cultural Heritage Data Managers, Stakeholders, and Researchers:
+By developing middleware tools, we aim to promote the curation of data and assist data producers in utilizing our tools for data-driven research.
+This could directly benefit professionals conducting fieldwork in the Global South.